EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

         -AsSecureString
     ````

+1. At the prompt **Directory Services Restore Mode (DSRM) password** enter a secure password and take a note.
 1. Promote **VN1-SRV7** and **VN2-SRV1** to domain controllers in the domain **ad.adatum.com**.
 Install DNS at the same time.

     ````powershell